 750 Huron Road, Cleveland

-The tallest Art Deco building in Cleveland, and reputedly the influence for the “Daily Planet” building in the Superman comic series (created by Cleveland natives Jerry Siegel and Joe Shuster).
+The tallest Art Deco building in Cleveland, and reputedly an influence for the “Daily Planet” building in the Superman comic series (created by Cleveland natives Jerry Siegel and Joe Shuster).
 This tower was briefly the tallest in Cleveland until the Terminal Tower was constructed.

 Rhodes Tower (Cleveland State University) - 1971